 # Run example

-uv run python docs/examples/basic/main.py
+uv run python docs/examples/hello_world/main.py

 License